Mijick/NavigationView/README.md

 ### 4. Implement `configure(view: NavigationConfig) -> NavigationConfig` method
 *This step is optional - if you wish, you can skip this step and leave the configuration as default.*<br/>
-Each view has its own set of methods that can be used to customise it, regardless of the config we mentioned in **step 1**.
+Each view has its own set of methods that can be used to create a unique look for each view in the stack.
 ```Swift
 struct ExampleView: NavigatableView {
     func configure(view: NavigationConfig) -> NavigationConfig { view.backgroundColour(.red) }